 Figure 2.
-Time series of a) NH 2m air temperature for the two past2k and the MPI-ESM 521-680 CE ensemble runs experiments, b) global AOD volcanic forcing and solar forcing.
-Time series for the MPI-ESM 521-680 CE ensemble runs of c) NH 2m air temperature, d) NH total precipitation, e) Arctic sea-ice area, f) global ocean heat content for the upper 700 m, and g) Atlantic ocean heat transport at 60° N. All variables are given as anomalies wrt 0-1850 CE.
-The timing of the volcanic eruptions in the study period (520-680 CE) are is represented by a red line.
+Time series of a) NH 2m air temperature for the two past2k and the MPI-ESM 521-680 CE ensemble runs, b) global AOD volcanic forcing and solar forcing, c) NH 2m air temperature, d) NH total precipitation, e) Arctic sea-ice area, f) global ocean heat content for the upper 700 m, and g) Atlantic ocean heat transport at 60° N. All variables are given as anomalies wrt 0-1850 CE.
+The timing of the volcanic eruptions in the study period (520-680 CE) are represented by a red line.
 Ensemble runs are blue and the ensemble mean is the thick blue line.
 The grey dashed lines indicate the 2σ of the control run.